maxsitt/insect-detect-docs/docs/software/programming.md

 The following Python script is the main script for fully [automated insect monitoring](../deployment/detection.md){target=_blank}.

-- The object tracker output (+ passthrough detections) from inference on LQ frames (e.g. 416x416) is synchronized with the HQ frames (e.g. 3840x2160) in a [script node](https://docs.luxonis.com/projects/api/en/latest/components/nodes/script/){target=_blank}
+- The object tracker output (+ passthrough detections) from inference on full FOV LQ frames (e.g. 416x416) is synchronized with the HQ frames (e.g. 3840x2160) in a [script node](https://docs.luxonis.com/projects/api/en/latest/components/nodes/script/){target=_blank}
   on-device, using the respective sequence numbers.